Resolving intimacy problems in a relationship

 4) Talk to a relationship counsellor

-Did you know that MensLine Australia was originally founded as a relationship advice line?
-Although the service’s scope has expanded significantly over the years, a huge proportion of people who contact MensLine Australia still do so to talk about relationship issues.
-Counsellors are available 24 7 if you just want to talk or chat online.
+Did you know MensLine Australia initially started as a family and relationship helpline?
+Although the service’s scope has expanded significantly over the years, many people who contact MensLine Australia still do so to talk about relationship issues.
+Counsellors are available 24/7 if you want to talk or chat online.

 More from relationship advice for men